isomerpages/moe-ast-elis/_learning-opportunities/PLPs@School/Teaching Writing and Representing (Secondary).md

 </p>
 <h3>Overview</h3>
 <p>This learning programme aims to provide you with a deeper understanding
-of the processes of writing and representing.
-You will have opportunities to explore, practise and reflect on how to teach writing and representing.
-You will consider ways to use educational technology in blended learning contexts to support active learning in participatory, connected and reflective classrooms.</p>
+of the processes of writing and representing to address the diverse needs of learners in your EL classrooms.
+You will have opportunities&nbsp;to&nbsp;explore,&nbsp;practise and reflect on how to teach and assess writing and representing more effectively in integration with the other areas of language learning.
+You will consider ways to use EdTech, including AI,&nbsp;in blended learning contexts to support active learning in participatory, connected and reflective classrooms.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this learning programme, you will be able to:</p>
 <ul data-tight="true" class="tight">